STI Kalibo, September 27, 2008

 One of my most dramatic experience in Aklan was my encounter with Ulaw – a nine year old boy who came to our base in Laguinbanua with his chest heaving and his shoulders raised.
 Naramdaman ko agad ang nadarama niya nang nakita ko siya dahil ako ay isa ring asthmatiko.
 On the day I met him, he was turning blue – nangingitim na ang kanyang mga labi.
 He came with his mom… a lady who couldn’t speak… mind you, not because natataranta siya, ngunit dahil siya ay isang pipi.

-next time I saw her, she was asking for medicine for her child.
+It wasn’t the first time I’d met his mother.
+She had been to the base a number of times.
+She came at first to ask for help from Cataract Foundation because their house was destroyed.
+The next time I saw her, she was asking for medicine for her child.
 And then I saw her again when she came to ask for food and for change to pay for the fare to get from Numancia to Makato, where she lived.
 I wasn’t surprised then that when the people at the base saw her coming in for the nth time, I heard comments like, “hay nako eto na naman yung pipi na makulit!”

 Truth be told, had I not seen the little boy, I might also have reacted in the same manner.
 Mabuti na lang at nakita siya agad ni Ninang Linda and she immediately called my attention to the boy.
 As I couldn’t converse with the mother, I talked to Ulaw.
 Tinanong ko siya kung kailan siya inatake.
 Sabi niya, matagal na.
 I asked him if he had difficulty breathing every day.
 He said yes.
 So I asked him if today was like every other day.
 He said no because his chest really hurt.
 Kuya Pete and I decided to rush Ulaw to the provincial hospital.
 His mom came with us, but when she realized that her son had to be admitted, she fled.
 Naiwan ako sa tabi ng kanyang anak.